peterchain7/incident_responce/README.md

       amit manager account 47000

 In the above example, the awk command prints all the line which matches with the ‘manager’

+3. Splitting a Line Into Fields : For each record i.e line, the awk command splits the record delimited by whitespace character by default and stores it in the $n variables.
+If the line has 4 words, it will be stored in $1, $2, $3 and $4 respectively.
+Also, $0 represents the whole line.

+            $ awk '{print $1,$4}' employee.txt
+Output:

+           ajay 45000
+           sunil 25000
+           varun 50000
+           amit 47000
+           tarun 15000
+           deepak 23000
+           sunil 13000
+           satvik 80000
+In the above example, $1 and $4 represents Name and Salary fields respectively.